 There are a few kinds of trees, most commonly used for a wooden chess set.
 Maple, walnut, and mahogany are definitely in the list, as they create a nice contrast of colour to differentiate opposing squares on the chess board.

 Wooden chess sets are perfect for both beginners and professionals, as they come in a variety of sizes, styles, and prices.

 Travel chess set

-These chess sets come in many different shapes and forms, so let’s go over them.
+These unique chess sets come in many different shapes and forms, so let’s go over them.

-The most efficient board for a travel chess set is the folding board.
-It can be a wooden chess set, resembling a box, where you store your pieces, or it can be a soft, vinyl board, which comes with a special pouch carrying the pieces separately.
+The most efficient chess boards for a travel chess set is the folding boards.
+It can be a wooden chess set, resembling a box, where you store your pieces, or it can be a soft, vinyl chess board, which comes with a special pouch carrying the pieces separately.